miracle2k/onkyo-eiscp/README.rst

     import eiscp

-    # Create a receiver object attached to the host 192.168.1.124
+    # Create a receiver object, connecting to the host 192.168.1.124
     receiver = eiscp.eISCP('192.168.1.125')

-    # Turn the receiver on
+    # Turn the receiver on, select PC input
     receiver.command('Power ON')

-    # Select the PC input
     receiver.command('Computer/PC')

-    # Done watching a movie, shut it off.
-    receiver.command('Power OFF')
+    receiver.disconnect()

+Don't forget to call ``disconnect`` to close the socket.
+You can also use a ``with`` statement:

+    with eiscp.eISCP('192.168.1.125') as receiver:
+        receiver.command('all-ch-stereo')

 The ``command`` method supports different styles.
 These also work::